TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-28-how-to-go-dependency-injection-first-in-symfony-console.md

 ## Symfony Evolution

-[7 years ago it was total nightmare to use Controllers as services](http://richardmiller.co.uk/2011/04/15/symfony2-controller-as-service/).
-Luckily, Symfony evolved a lot in this matter and using Symfony 4.0 packages in brand new application is much more simpler than it was in Symfony 2.8 or even 3.2.
-The very same evolutoin allowed to enter Dependency Injection to Symfony Console-based PHP Cli App.
+[7 years ago it was a total nightmare to use Controllers as services](http://richardmiller.co.uk/2011/04/15/symfony2-controller-as-service/).
+Luckily, Symfony evolved a lot in this matter and using Symfony 4.0 packages in a brand new application is much simpler than it was in Symfony 2.8 or even 3.2.
+The very same evolution allowed to enter Dependency Injection to Symfony Console-based PHP CLI App.

 ### Commands as Services

-I already wrote about [why is this important](/blog/2018/05/07/why-you-should-combine-symfony-console-and-dependency-injection/#3-symfony-console-meets-symfony-dependencyinjection), today we look on **how to actually do it**.
-To be clear, how to do it without need of bloated FrameworkBundle, that is official but [rather bad-practise solution](https://matthiasnoback.nl/2013/10/symfony2-console-commands-as-services-why/).
+I already wrote about [why is this important](/blog/2018/05/07/why-you-should-combine-symfony-console-and-dependency-injection/#3-symfony-console-meets-symfony-dependencyinjection), today we look at **how to actually do it**.
+To be clear, how to do it without the need of bloated FrameworkBundle, that is an official but [rather bad-practice solution](https://matthiasnoback.nl/2013/10/symfony2-console-commands-as-services-why/).

 ## 3 Steps to First Command as a Service